 The Weinstein Company also doesn't appear to be very confident in the movie's potential: they have a very tight review embargo on it, and they also wound up getting in in to fewer theaters (2,313) than the 2,400 that they initially projected last week.
 All of this suggests that the best-case-scenario is an opening in line with Insidious ($13.3 million), though it's more likely that it will wind up close to $10 million.

 Arenas Entertainment is giving Bless Me Ultima a moderate release at 263 locations.
 The light marketing campaign—which has included some television spots—is targeted mostly at Hispanic audiences, which could push the movie over $1 million on opening weekend.

-Bar for Success Over a five-day weekend in 2010, The Rock's Faster disappointed with $12 million; if Snitch can hit that number in three days, though, it's off to a fine start.
+Over a five-day weekend in 2010, The Rock's Faster disappointed with $12 million; if Snitch can hit that number in three days, though, it's off to a fine start.
 Most horror movies manage to open north of $10 million, and Dark Skies also needs to hit that threshold to at least get a pass.

 Discuss this story with fellow Box Office Mojo fans on Facebook.
 On Twitter, follow us at @boxofficemojo, and follow author Ray Subers at @raysubers.

 • Last Weekend's Report: 'Die Hard' Narrowly Wins Presidents Day Weekend

 • 2013 Preview